Clearly Better Commercial

 Your onsite manager is responsible for the daily upkeep of your property.
 They should walk your property to make sure public areas are clean and safe.
 Things they should take note of include overflowing garbage cans, slick walkways, burnt-out lightbulbs, and sticky key mechanisms in doors.
 While they may not perform maintenance and repairs themselves, the onsite manager should work with your landscaping service, cleaning company, and maintenance crew to ensure jobs are completed quickly and thoroughly.
 An effective onsite manager has an eye for detail and is able to coordinate one or more maintenance crews.

-Tenants’ First Point of Contact
+Tenants’ First Point of Contact is the Property Manager

-In addition to serving the physical property, your onsite manager is the first point of contact for your tenants.
+In addition to serving the physical property, your onsite property manager is the first point of contact for your tenants.
 They answer the phones at the management office and are the first point of contact for tenant requests.
 Your onsite manager may also be responsible for keeping tenants current with rent and enforcing property policies.
 An effective onsite manager is approachable, friendly, and comfortable asking tenants to pay rent or comply with your property’s rules.

 Review and Maintain Property Records

-Lastly, your onsite manager must be organized and familiar with your property’s records.
-At the management office, they will maintain accounting records, tenant files, and your property management agreement as well as your property’s insurance policy.
+Lastly, your onsite property manager must be organized and familiar with your property’s records.
+At the management office, they will maintain accounting records, tenant files, and your property management agreement, as well as your property’s insurance policy.
 While they may not have all of these documents committed to memory, they should be knowledgeable about your property’s policies and know where to look for an answer when asked a question about a lease agreement, rental payment, or insurance claim.
 An effective onsite manager is well-organized and knowledgeable.

-Commercial Lease Renewals
+Commercial Lease Renewals - retain commercial tenants

-2021 Renovations & Improvements to Consider
+2021 Renovations and Property Improvements to Consider

 As the economy and Twin Cities real estate market continue to be affected by the prolonged effects of the pandemic, many property owners are thinking of creative ways to attract tenants to their buildings.
-While some have put 2021 building renovations on hold, there are several improvements property owners can make to help them retain current tenants and attract new ones.
+While some have put 2021 building renovations on hold, there are several property improvements property owners can make to help them retain current tenants and attract new ones.

 COVID-19 Health and Safety Renovations

-The smartest improvements you can make to your commercial properties are those that assure tenants your building is safe to occupy during the pandemic.
+The smartest improvements you can make to your commercial properties are those that assure tenants that your building is safe to occupy during the pandemic.
 A very affordable option is to simply advise tenants on how to configure their spaces to accommodate social distancing.
 Help them rearrange desk space or use your buying power with your vendors to offer low-cost sanitizing and personal protective equipment to your tenants.

 You may also make long-term improvements to your building’s HVAC system and communal areas.
 Consider updating your air distribution system to improve indoor air quality and remove contaminants.
 In common areas, consider replacing soft furniture with hard surfaces that can be wiped down and disinfected frequently.
 You may wish to replace your current countertops with antimicrobial options now on the market.
 Motion-sensor lighting, automatic doors, and cloud-based controls for the AV in shared conference rooms can also keep your tenants safe.
 All of these improvements are selling points for potential new tenants.

-Sustainability Improvements
+Sustainability and Property Improvements

 While health and safety improvements meet an urgent demand, renovating your commercial buildings to be more sustainable will help you attract tenants and save money in the long run.
 Improving the energy efficiency of your building lowers your heating and cooling costs, keeps building occupants more comfortable, and is a major selling point for green-minded tenants.